Huichelaar/SkillSystem_FE8/EngineHacks/SkillSystem/Skills/StandaloneSkills/PairUp/README.md

 Now, if you're using buildfiles everything so far should cover most needs.
 If you wish to continue working on the built ROM in [FEBuilderGBA](https://github.com/FEBuilderGBA/FEBuilderGBA), there's a few more things to keep in mind:
 -  I'll point to the MESSAGEs in [PairUp.event](PairUp.event) again.
 Keep note of where these parameters are stored in ROM, so that if you wish to change them after the ROM's been built, you can find them easily.
 - The pairup battle animations will likely not display correctly in FEBuilderGBA's preview, as their framedata and oamdata is not compressed.
 I had to leave this data uncompressed for technical reasons, but it does mean you can't preview the animations in FEBuilderGBA.
 I'm not in charge of the tool though, so this information may be outdated when you're reading this.
-- Due to changes I made to ../../../Internals/activationanims.s, FEBuilderGBA may not be able to find skills, preventing you from changing which characters/classes get what skills.
+- Due to changes I made to [activationanims.s](../../../Internals/activationanims.s), FEBuilderGBA may not be able to find skills, preventing you from changing which characters/classes get what skills.
 This information may be outdated when you're reading this.
 - Note that fixing bugs is a lot harder when not having the option to re-build.
 A project of this scale is bound to have a few bugs that I've missed.
 I'd appreciate it if you reconsider working with buildfiles instead, and using this as your base buildfile, instead of as your base ROM.

 ## Credits
-The usual SkillSys credits found in the top directory apply of course.
+The usual [SkillSys credits](../../../../../CREDITS.md) apply of course.
 Also thanks to Sme for her [Refuge patch](https://drive.google.com/file/d/14g97lHRbISstcD4OxbfKXguc3pMg_zKh/view), which I referenced for the PairUp action.